JustinDFuller/logger-benchmark/README.md

 bunyan rotating file x 167,307 ops/sec ±3.84% (86 runs sampled)
 ```

 __Note:__ bunyan rotating file drops ~67.3k logs out of 167.3k total logs.
 It does not finish writing all logs until after the tests are finished running.
+For this reason I consider it to be totally unreliable.

 ## Other notes